Figures

 The energy statistics of peptide-MHC binding affect the escape evolution of antigens from T cell immune recognition.
 In both MHC classes, even strong-binding antigenic epitopes can effectively suppress presentation by large-effect mutations (ΔΔG ≳ 5, shaded areas in Fig 5A and 5B).
 For MHC-I, large-effect mutations occur in anchor positions, while most mutations in non-anchor positions maintain presentation.
 This reflects the modularity of presentation and T cell recognition encoded in peptide sequences.
 For MHC-II, escape mutations acting on presentation are broadly distributed across anchor and non-anchor positions.
 The overall target for this type of escape evolution is larger for MHC-II: 21% of all mutated strong binders have ΔΔG ≥ 5, compared to 12% for MHC-I. This suggests that the idiosyncrasy of peptide-MHC-II binding facilitates the escape evolution of antigens by generating large epistatic mutation steps.

 To test our analysis, we compare mutations of MHC ligands in HIV-derived epitopes for multiple alleles of MHC-I and MHC-II.
-From IEDB, we collect 1299 pairs of HIV epitopes that differ in a single amino acid affecting MHC binding (Materials and Methods).
+From IEDB, we collect 1299 pairs of HIV epitopes that differ in a single amino acid affecting MHC binding (Material and methods).
 In a subset of these pairs, the epitopes have different binding annotations (positive, negative), indicating a likely escape mutation from MHC binding.
 A limitation of this inference is that the two epitopes are, in general, from viral probes of different individuals.
 In Fig 5C, we plot the position-specific fraction of inferred escape mutations.
 For MHC-I, the majority of escape mutations are at positions 2 and 9.
 MHC-II shows a higher overall fraction of escape mutations and a broader distribution of positions.
 This is consistent with our inference of mutational targets and suggests that HIV can escape T cell immune response by suppressing presentation.

 Discussion